DimitriKenne/adaptive-poly-image-processing/README.md

 ### **6.4.
 Computational Performance Analysis**

-To run a comprehensive analysis of the computational performance and approximation quality of different polynomial approximation node generation methods during the *full adaptive image reconstruction process*:
+To run a comprehensive analysis of the computational performance and approximation quality of different polynomial approximation node generation methods during the *full adaptive image approximation process*:

 ```bash
 python utils/computational\_performance\_analyzer.py
 ```

-This script performs reconstructions for a predefined set of benchmark images (e.g., Shepp\_Logan\_phantom, spiral, spiral\_and\_zigzag).
+This script performs approximations for a predefined set of benchmark images (e.g., Shepp\_Logan\_phantom, spiral, spiral\_and\_zigzag).
 It will output a summary table directly to the console with metrics averaged across these images.
 Additionally, it saves two JSON files in results/computational\_performance\_results/:

 * `poly\_approx\_full\_reco\_performance\_degX\_detailed.json`: Contains the full, per-image, per-method results.
 * `poly\_approx\_full\_reco\_performance\_degX\_aggregated.json`: Contains the averaged results, suitable for tables in your paper.